aofarrel/TB-D/README.md

 * Docker is a soft requirement.
 Some people have reported successfully getting TB-D working with Singularity, but it's not officially supported.

 ## Contributing
 We welcome contributions, PRs, and issue reports.
-Whenever possible, please make try to make issue reports in the repo most relevent to your issue -- for example, if you are having issues with the Tree Nine subworkflow, please leave the issue in the Tree Nine repo instead of in this repo.
+Whenever possible, please make try to make issue reports in the repo most relevant to your issue -- for example, if you are having issues with the Tree Nine subworkflow, please leave the issue in the Tree Nine repo instead of in this repo.

 ## Citations

-#### clockwork
+#### clockwork / minos
+In this reproducible branch of TB-D, we use v0.11.3 of clockwork.

 > Hunt, Martin, Brice Letcher, Kerri M. Malone, Giang Nguyen, Michael B. Hall, Rachel M. Colquhoun, Leandro Lima, et al. “Minos: Variant Adjudication and Joint Genotyping of Cohorts of Bacterial Genomes.”
 Genome Biology 23, no. 1 (December 2022): 147. https://doi.org/10.1186/s13059-022-02714-x.

 #### Cortex